sungchun12/megadev.ai/design_brainstorm.md

 # Design Brainstorm

-I want to build a static website with beautiful design.
+I want to build a static or pre-rendered website with beautiful design.

 General Design Considerations:
 - #0047AB for the background